RoyalRaisins/Magic-Sets-for-DatalogMTL/README.md

 We implemented our algorithm1 and evaluated it on LUBM<sub>t</sub>(Wang et al. 2022), a temporal version of LUBM (Guo,Pan, and Heflin 2005), on iTemporal (Bellomarini, Nissl,and Sallinger 2022), and on the meteorological (Wang et al. 2022) benchmarks using MeTeoR (Wałe¸ga et al. 2023) to see how the magic programs fare against the original programs in terms of query answering.
 The three test programs have 85, 11, and 4 rules, respectively.

 This repository contains 11 datasets (5 for iTemporal 10^1 to 10^5, 5 for LUBM<sub>t</sub> 10^2 to 10^6, 1 for the meteorological benchmark) and 3 programs, the source code of our magic sets transformation implementation, the adapted MeTeoR DatalogMTL reasoner, and the source code for running our experiments.
-Due to size limit, we provided a smaller example datasets the meteorological benchmark.
+Due to Github's file size limit, we provided a subset of the dataset we used for the meteorological benchmark.
+The full dataset is available via the following link: .
+Once the full dataset is downloaded, place it in the MagicMTL/weather/weather_data folder to replace the weather_dataset.txt file.
 ## Structure

 The structure of the repository is as follows (some folders are initially empty):

 ```
-Magic_MTL/
+MagicMTL/
 ├── datasetname/
 │   ├── datasetname_data/
 │   ├── datasetname_programs/